Computing

 Building on this knowledge and understanding, children are equipped to use information technology to create programs, systems and a range of content.

 Therefore, computing enables children to be aware of: knowledge, skills and cultural capital in order to thrive and develop in a digital world.
 Furthermore, children are encouraged to make links to other subjects which create an interconnected curriculum.
-In order to achieve this, long-term curriculum plans and a wide variety of resources are in place to ensure the effectiveness and accuracy of this subject area.
+In order to achieve this, long-term curriculum plans, and a wide variety of resources are in place to ensure the effectiveness and accuracy of this subject area.
+Finally, the school’s values of: teamwork, resilience, fairness and curiosity are embedded in all that we do.

 The national curriculum for computing aims to ensure that all children: